 Project WLP nurtures a lasting legacy of wildness.
 Native wild horses lead the way to preserving the health and balance of respective wild places as a whole.
 Success requires fluid co-existence between stakeholders, vested interest by the region, community engagement and benefit.

-- Nurture the legacy of native wild horses in conjunction with all wildlife species within this unique ecosystem on our public lands.
+• Nurture the legacy of western wild horses in conjunction with all indigenous wildlife species within this unique ecosystem on our public lands.

 Wild Love Preserve is a Registered 501(c)3, Effective August 2010, Tax ID #27-3729450